nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ![Screenshot of the Home section's wireframe of the website using Balsamiq.](README-images/Home-section.png)

 The idea was to have a landing page with hero image, a heading and a paragraph.
-The mobile and tablet versions would look almost identical with minor adjustments added such as diffrent font-size and image size.
+The mobile and tablet versions would look almost identical with minor adjustments added such as different font-size and image size.
 For the laptop and desktop version the image and text content would be displayed next to each other.